Tom-Schueler/The-Sealed-King/README.md

 - Implementing Player Controlles (Attacks, Block, etc.)
 - Chaining Attacks smoothly

 Especially much work went into the Technical Design of making the Attacks as smooth and satisfying as possible.
-In the following I want to go into greater detail of the scale of the:
+In the following I want to go into greater detail of the:

 ## Combat Action System